 "Pinchas the son of El`azar, the son of Aharon the cohen, has deflected my anger from the people of Isra'el by being as zealous as I am, so that I didn't destroy them in my own zeal.
 Therefore say, 'I am giving him my covenant of shalom, making a covenant with him and his descendants after him that the office of cohen will be theirs forever.'
 This is because he was zealous on behalf of his God and made atonement for the people of Isra'el."

 (Num 25:11-13 CJB)

 I always find the episode concerning the zeal of Pinchas very dangerous.
-I feel it is dangerous because it can erroneously be understood by people with a propensity to violence to justify their inclination to take the law into their own hands without due process.
-It can justify murder while sincerely believing that God said to do it.
+I feel it is dangerous because it can erroneously be understood by people with a propensity to violence as a justification to vent their natural prejudices.
+Along with that, this parasha can also be used as a vindication for people to take what they deem to be the law, as well as their rights and cultural prejudices into their own hands without due process.
+It can even justify murder while sincerely believing that God ordered and blessed it.

 "Do not murder.
 (Exo 20:13 CJB)

-When reading the Bible, we have to discern between what is prescriptive and what is descriptive.
+As I said before, when reading the Bible, we have to discern between what is prescriptive and what is descriptive.
+And even when we make that difference, we have to discern between what is for the moment, or for all times; for a particular person or for everyone; in a certain place or everywhere.
 We also have to understand the mission of the moment.